How to Install OpenClaw on a Psychz cVirtual VPS

 - Optional messaging tokens for Telegram, Discord, WhatsApp, Slack, or other channels.

-This guide uses a Docker-based OpenClaw deployment because Docker is practical for VPS hosting, upgrades, repeatable setup, and clean service isolation.
+This guide uses a Docker-first installation path because Docker is practical for VPS hosting, upgrades, repeatable setup, and cleaner service management.
 OpenClaw's Docker documentation lists Docker Engine or Docker Desktop with Docker Compose v2 as prerequisites for containerized Gateway deployments.

 Step 1: Order a Psychz cVirtual VPS